cockroachdb/docs/v19.1/change-data-capture.md

     Because CockroachDB supports transactions that can affect any part of the cluster, it is not possible to horizontally divide the transaction log into independent changefeeds.

+## Avro schema changes

+To ensure that the Avro schemas that CockroachDB publishes will work with the schema compatibility rules used by the Confluent schema registry, CockroachDB emits all fields in Avro as nullable unions.
+This ensures that Avro and Confluent consider the schemas to be both backward- and forward-compatible, since the Confluent Schema Registry has a different set of rules than Avro for schemas to be backward- and forward-compatible.

+Note that the original CockroachDB column definition is also included in the schema as a doc field, so it's still possible to distinguish between a `NOT NULL` CockroachDB column and a `NULL` CockroachDB column.

 ## Schema changes with column backfill

 When schema changes with column backfill (e.g., adding a column with a default, adding a computed column, adding a `NOT NULL` column, dropping a column) are made to watched rows, the changefeed will emit some duplicates during the backfill.
 When it finishes, CockroachDB outputs all watched rows using the new schema.

-Rows that have been backfilled by a schema change are always re-emitted because Avro's default schema change functionality is not powerful enough to represent the schema changes that CockroachDB supports (e.g., CockroachDB columns can have default values that are arbitrary SQL expressions, but Avro only supports static default values).
+When using Avro, rows that have been backfilled by a schema change are always re-emitted.

-To ensure that the Avro schemas that CockroachDB publishes will work with the schema compatibility rules used by the Confluent schema registry, CockroachDB emits all fields in Avro as nullable unions.
-This ensures that Avro and Confluent consider the schemas to be both backward- and forward-compatible.
-Note that the original CockroachDB column definition is also included in the schema as a doc field, so it's still possible to distinguish between a `NOT NULL` CockroachDB column and a `NULL` CockroachDB column.

 For an example of a schema change with column backfill, start with the changefeed created in the [example below](#create-a-changefeed-connected-to-kafka):